CrazyMinion/Image-Encryption/README.md

 # Image-Encryption
 This code encrypts an image using randomly generated key and decrypts the image using same key.
-Key is generated using random numbers and that key joins with the original imange to encrypt that image.
+Key is generated using random numbers and that key joins with the original image to encrypt that image.
 To regenerate the original image same key is used.

 Pics are stored in the directories with following convention